Remote Donor Management: How to Overcome the Challenges

 Mobile giving has quickly gained traction alongside the increasing prevalence of mobile devices.
 According to 360MatchPro’s fundraising statistics, mobile users made up 33% of last year’s online donation transactions.
 And with SMS open rates as high as 98%, your nonprofit can make giving more convenient than ever with text-to-donate.
 Here’s a quick rundown of how it works:

 - Choose a text-to-donate platform.

-- Select your keyword, receive a phone number, and share both with donors.
+- Select your keyword, receive a designated code, and share both with donors.

-- Supporters text your keyword to the number and receive a link.
+- Supporters text your keyword to the code number and receive a link.

 - The link reroutes them to your donation form, where they submit their gift.

-- A weekly newsletter.
-Weekly updates keep supporters engaged and up-to-date on your nonprofit’s work.
-Encourage donors to sign up for your newsletter to stay informed on your progress and to be the first to know about upcoming involvement opportunities.
+- Reading your newsletter.
+Weekly email updates keep supporters up-to-date on your nonprofit’s goals and impact.
+Encourage donors to sign up for your newsletter to follow your progress and be the first to know about upcoming involvement opportunities.

-- Marketing.
-From social media to word-of-mouth advertising, your donors can help grow awareness for your cause.
-Ask them to share your social media posts, send out emails to their networks, and call their friends and family to research your cause.
+- Marketing on your behalf.
+From social media to word-of-mouth, your donors can help spread awareness.
+Ask them to share your social media posts, send emails to people in their networks, and call their friends and family to speak about your cause.

 2. Make the most of your data.

 Your nonprofit’s donor database should capture and store key information about your supporters.
 This data comes in handy for creating personalized and meaningful experiences that encourage them to stay involved with your organization.
 Some key pieces of information to collect include:

 Your donor management software should allow you to enter your own notes and create customized fields to capture the exact details you need.
 Once you’ve gathered your data, look for trends in giving, patterns of donor behavior, and commonalities between your supporters.

 Additionally, you can segment your donors to send out more relevant and impactful messages to each individual.